 allow for accurate determination of conformance for the operating units within the scope of the audit;

-verify that the SFI 2015-2019 Standards Sections 2 and 3 programs conform to SFI principles, policies, objectives, performance measures, indicators, and any additional indicators that the Program Participant chooses; and
+verify that the SFI 2022 Standards Sections 2 and 3 programs conform to SFI principles, policies, objectives, performance measures, indicators, and any additional indicators that the Certified Organization chooses; and

-verify whether the Program Participant has effectively implemented its SFI 2015-2019 Standards Sections 2 and 3 program requirements on the ground and SFI 2015-2019 Chain-of-Custody Standard program requirements.
+verify whether the Certified Organization has effectively implemented its SFI 2022 Standards Sections 2 and 3 program requirements on the ground and SFI 2022 Chain-of-Custody Standard of SFI 2022 Certified Sourcing Label and Claims Standard requirements.

 If a major nonconformity is found, a certificate of conformance shall not be issued until the certification body verifies that corrective action approved by the lead auditor has been implemented.
 A revisit may be required to verify implementation of corrective actions.

 If a minor nonconformity is found, a certificate of conformance may be issued only after the lead auditor approves a corrective action plan that addresses the nonconformity within an agreed-upon period, not to exceed one year.
 Verification that the corrective action has been effectively implemented shall occur during the next surveillance audit.

+For initial audits to the SFI 2022 Chain of Custody Standard or SFI 2022 Certified Sourcing Label and Claims Standard, a non-conformity found during the audit will prevent the issue of the certificate until the certification body verifies that the corrective action is effectively implemented, in accordance with ISO 17065:2012.

 5.5 SFI Technical Audit Report to the Program Participant

-The ISO document 17021:2011 at Section 9.1.1.0 addresses audit report contents.
-In addition, the SFI audit report to the Program Participant shall cover:
+The ISO document 17021:2015 at Section 9.4.8 addresses audit report contents.
+In addition, the SFI audit report to the Certified Organization shall cover:

 a. the audit plan;